jdlewis0912/jdlewis0912/README.md

 ***💡 Why Data Analytics/Science?***

 After years of working in tech-adjacent roles, I discovered my enthusiasm for data-driven problem-solving and the incredible impact data can have on decision-making.
-This revelation inspired me to embark on a journey to upskill and pivot into a field that blends technical expertise, creativity, and innovation.
+This revelation inspired me to embark on a journey to upskill and pivot into a field that blends technical expertise with my business background, creativity, and innovation.

 ***🔨 What I’m Working On***